sunfounder/engineering-lab-kit/docs/source/14_play_dinosaur_game.rst

     :width: 600
     :align: center

+**Question**

+If the servo is connected to pin 8 or another non-PWM pin on an Arduino, will it still operate correctly?
+Why or why not?

+You can test this first before answering.

 **3. Adjusting the Servo Angle**

 Since the servo arm needs to press the space bar on the keyboard, you need to attach the servo in a specific position and then use code to control the servo arm to press the space bar.